The Mighty Murray…

 Today, the only sign that the original town ever existed is when the water levels down – then the foundations of the old buildings and some street outlines are still visible from the lookout!

 Soon we were driving through the Kiewa Valley where we were flanked on both sides by more mountains.
-We travelled through Osborne Flat and Allan’s Flat then came Yackandandah and Beechworth.
+We travelled through Osborne Flat and Allan’s Flat then came to Yackandandah and Beechworth.

 I love Yackandandah.
 It’s a beautiful little town situated between Wodonga and Beechworth… and has the best caravan park.